RPC Tax Take

 For tax professionals on the move

-Tribunal rejects purposive interpretation and allows taxpayer's appeal
+Tribunal considers jurisdiction in relation to 'special relief' and allows taxpayer's appeal

 About this blog